mccarthykp/vite-react-portfolio-v2/README.md

-# Software Development Portfolio 2.0
+# Software Development Portfolio | React, TypeScript, TailwindCSS

  Hey!
 I'm Kevin McCarthy, an experienced software developer with over 4 years of experience.
 I am passionate about blockchain technology, design, innovation and contributing to dynamic, collaborative teams.
 Welcome to my portfolio where I showcase my projects and skills.